The Solar System

 Jupiter

-Jupiter is the size of 318 Earth masses.
-It is the largest planet in the Solar System with 2.5 the mass of all the other planets combined.
+Jupiter the size is massive, consider 318 times the Earth size.
+It is the largest planet in the Solar System with 2.5 times the mass of all the other planets combined.
 It is composed of mostly hydrogen and helium.
-Jupiter has 63 known satellites.
-Jupiter has a rapid rotation which has caused it bulge slightly around its equator.
+Jupiter has 67 known moons or satellites.
+Jupiter has a rapid rotation which has caused it to bulge slightly around its equator.
 The atmosphere of Jupiter creates lots of storms on its surface, the prominent result of which is the Great Red Spot, which is actually a continuous storm which has endured since the 17th century (when it was first observed by telescope).

 Saturn